snac-cooperative/technical-docs/Requirements/DBUser API.md

 DBUser API.
 Each user belongs to one or more roles, and roles have privileges, therefore users have privileges.

+### Authorization management

+SNAC has Roles, Privileges, and Groups of users.
+The critical core of authorization is Privilege.
+Roles exist only make the system easier to administer.
+Groups exist to add flexibiliy and convenience to workflows and some user interface.

+Roles have privileges.
+Users have Roles and therefore users indirectly have privileges.
+Users are optionally members of groups.
+Groups exist to streamline workflow such as "send for review" by any member of a group of reviewers.
+In fact, the primary use case for Groups is the reviewing process.

 ### Privileges

 The SNAC permission system is based entirely on privileges (permissions).
-Groups of privileges are roles.
+Sets of privileges are roles.
 Privileges authorize users to run various functions.
-Ownership of a constellation is a non-concept, and essentially the system owns all functions.
-In a situation like SNAC where there is a single owner, the Linux concept of "owner" has no utility in authorization.
-The Linux concept of "other" doesn't apply to SNAC as "other" is only allowed to perform read-only actions such as search.
-That leaves SNAC needing only a privilege system analogous to Linux "group".
-Note that SNAC role would be analogous to a group of Linux groups.
+Ownership of a constellation is a non-concept, and essentially the system owns all functions and all constellations.
+However, a user can have a constellation locked, and a constellation can only be locked to a single user.

 Note that affiliation is a property of each user account, and there is a single affiliation per user.

-(Optional paragraph) Not having "files", there is no concept of "file has no privileges" for user, group, or other.
-An example of what SNAC does not have is the shared web server situation where user grants privileges and group removes privileges.
-In a shared web server, users are all assigned to a group "users".
-Web accessible directories have no group permissions and are owned by group user.
-Lacking permissions for group user, no one in group user has any access.
-Actual access then is granted only to the owner who has read-write-execute (rwx) for that directory.
-Apache runs as suexec for each user, and thus each user's CGI scripts gain access to only that user's directory via the user privileges.

-SNAC lacks the Linux "subtractive" permission which is sometimes used with groups permissions.
-Instead SNAC has only additive permissions.
+SNAC privileges are additive.
+Any privilege not explicitly allowed is explicitly forbidden.

 In a global sense, the cumulative collection of users and privileges is complicated.
-However, that complexity is essential (not accidental) and on a per-user or per-privilege basis, things are very manageable.
+However, that complexity is essential (not accidental) and on a per-user, per-role, per-privilege basis, things are very manageable.
 When managing the system, imagine asking these typical, and manageable questions:

+- Can user X edit a constellation?

+- Can user X publish a constellation?

+- Can user X send a constellation for review by user Y?

+- List all users who can Add Users

+- List all users who can publish constellations

+- List all users who may run reports for their own affiliation

 - List all users affiliated with my affilation

-- List all users who can enroll new users for any affiliation

-- List all users who can only enroll new users only for own-affiliation

-- List all users who can publish constellations.

-- List all users who may run reports for their own affiliation.

 Below is an example.
 Anyone who can log in can get a dashboard, so there are no specific dashboard permissions (yet).
 The user id "public" and the privilege "research" may not make any sense.
 Conceptually, everyone has privilege